Varicella-zoster infection (chickenpox and shingles)

 Susceptibility and Resistance

 Susceptibility to chickenpox is universal among those not previously infected or vaccinated.
-Susceptibles have an 80% – 90% risk of infection after household exposure to varicella.
+Susceptible people have an 80% – 90% risk of infection after household exposure to varicella.

 Management

 Rule out varicella vaccine reaction as cause of the rash (a mild rash occurs in 1 – 5% of recipients of varicella vaccine, typically 1 – 3 weeks after vaccination).
-In consultation with the attending medical practitioner, ascertain any contact with pregnant women or immunocompromised individuals.
+In consultation with the attending medical practitioner, ascertain any contact with anyone who may be pregnant or immunocompromised individuals.

-Chickenpox: Cases should be excluded from childcare, school or work until all the vesicles have dried and crusted – usually by the 5th day of the rash, usually earlier for vaccinated children with breakthrough varicella.
+Chickenpox: cases should be excluded from childcare, school or work until all the vesicles have dried and crusted over – usually by the fifth day of the rash, or earlier for vaccinated children with breakthrough varicella.
+Vaccinated persons with varicella may develop lesions that do not crust (macules and papules only); these individuals should be isolated until no new lesions appear within a 24-hour period.

-Children with chickenpox should not receive salicylates, because of the risk of Reye's syndrome.
+Children with chickenpox should not be given salicylates, due to an increased susceptibility to Reye’s syndrome.

 The patient should be advised of the nature of the infection and its mode of transmission.